TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-10-16-how-to-use-repository-with-doctrine-as-service-in-symfony.md

 ### Advantages

-- Again, status quo = that's how Doctrine and Symfony Documentation promotes it <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Again, status quo = that's how Doctrine and Symfony Documentation promotes it ✅

 ### Disadvantages

-- IDE doesn't know it's `App\Repository\PostRepository`, so **we have add extra typehint for every single method** <em class="fas fa-fw fa-lg fa-times text-danger"></em>
+- IDE doesn't know it's `App\Repository\PostRepository`, so **we have add extra typehint for every single method** ❌

-- Example above would work because there is typehinted property, but these would fail <em class="fas fa-fw fa-lg fa-times text-danger"></em>
+- Example above would work because there is typehinted property, but these would fail ❌

 ```php
 $postRepository = $entityManager->getRepository(Post::class);